seferovrusif/Pizza_Sales_Site_C-/README.md

-Pizza Order Management System
+Pizza Order Management System (C#)

-Description
+## Description

-This project is a basic pizza order management system created as part of a learning exercise during my studies.
-While I did not spend additional time improving or expanding the project beyond its initial scope, it serves as a functional example of handling orders, users, and products using object-oriented programming principles in C#.
-The project demonstrates how to build a simple pizza ordering system, including features such as user authentication, product management, and order processing.
+This project is a simple console-based management system developed for handling pizza orders.
+It was written during my learning period and has not been further developed to avoid wasting time on it.
+However, it still works with basic functionality.
+The project is focused on practicing object-oriented programming (OOP) in C# and basic system management (Admin and Member roles).

-Features
+## Features

-User Authentication: Users can sign up, log in, and manage their details.
-The system supports two roles: Admin and Member.
+- **User Authentication**: Users can log in or sign up.
+There are two roles: Admin and Member.
-Pizza Catalog: Admins can add, update, and remove pizzas from the catalog.
-Members can browse the catalog.
+- **Product Management**: Admin users can add, update, or remove products.
+Members can only view products.
-Order Management: Users can add pizzas to their basket and place orders, with validation for user input such as phone numbers.
+- **Cart and Order Management**: Members can add products to their cart, view their cart, and complete their orders.
-Database Simulation: The project uses in-memory lists to simulate a database for products, users, and orders.
-Exceptions Handling: Various custom exceptions are used to handle common issues like invalid user input or missing products.
+- **Role-Based Access**: Admin users can manage products and control user operations, while Member users can only make purchases.
+- **Simple Data Structure**: Simple in-memory lists are used for database operations.

-Project Structure
+## Project Structure

-Models: Contains classes for Product, User, Order, and a simple Database simulation.
+- **Program.cs**: Contains the main program and user interactions based on login.
+Users can log in as an admin or a member.
+- **Users and Products**: Admin users can manage products, while Member users can only view products and manage their cart.
-Utilities: Contains services for order handling, user management, and product catalog management.
-Includes validation and exception handling for various user actions.
+- **Service Classes**: Contains services for user and product operations such as adding, updating, and deleting products.
-Exceptions: Custom exceptions like PizzaNotFoundException, WrongPasswordException, and UserNotFoundException are implemented for error handling.
+- **Validation**: Login and signup validation is handled by `UserValidation` and `SignInSignUpService` classes.

-Technologies Used
+## Technologies Used

-C# (Console Application)
-Object-Oriented Programming (OOP)
-Custom Exception Handling
-Basic In-Memory Database Simulation
-Installation
+- **C# Console Application**: The basic user interaction is built using a console application.
+- **Object-Oriented Programming (OOP)**: Classes like `User`, `Product`, `Order`, `Role` are used to apply fundamental object-oriented principles.
+- **In-Memory Database Simulation**: Data is stored in in-memory lists.

+## Usage

+1. **Setting Up the Project**:
-Clone the repository:
+   - Clone the repository:
+     ```bash
      git clone link
+     ```

-Open the solution in Visual Studio or any C# IDE.
+   - Open the project in Visual Studio or another C# IDE and run it.

-Build and run the project.

-Usage
-Sign Up / Log In: Create a new user or sign in with existing credentials.
-Admin Features: Add, update, or delete pizzas from the catalog.
+2. **User Login**:
+   - To log in, enter your email and password.
+If you don’t have an account, you can sign up for a new user.

+3. **Admin Features**:
+   - Admin users can manage products (add, delete, update).
+   - Admins can also manage users.

+4. **Member Features**:
-Member Features: Browse available pizzas, add them to the basket, and complete the order.
+   - Member users can view products, add them to the cart, and complete their orders.

-Future Improvements
+## Future Improvements

-This project was created for educational purposes and has not been extended with additional features.
-However, future improvements could include:
-Implementing a proper database system (e.g., SQL or NoSQL).
+- Implementing a real database to make the system more robust.
-Enhancing the user interface (e.g., using a GUI framework like WPF).
+- Developing a user interface to provide a more user-friendly experience.
-Adding features like payment integration, pizza customization, and more robust user management.
+- Adding features like order tracking, payment integration, and more advanced order options for users.

-License
+## License

 This project is licensed under the MIT License.